From Whole30 headmistress Melissa Hartwig, who works really hard to make the program both effective and easy to follow

 Furthermore, unlike the other two forms of coconut nectar, aminos are not a sugar substitute.
 Would you add it to your coffee or tea, or pour it over berries?
 (EW.)

-To avoid further confusion, we’re just going to write a new exclusion into the rules: “coconut aminos” are compliant for the program, even if the words “coconut nectar” or “coconut syrup” are on the label.
+To avoid further confusion, we’re just going to write a new exclusion into the rules: “coconut aminos” are compatible for the program, even if the words “coconut nectar” or “coconut syrup” are on the label.

 *When you read the rest of the Coconut Secret label, the word “sap” is in quotation marks, and the bottle description does say it comes from “sap that exudes from the coconut blossom.”
 Consumers (myself included) assumed the product came from the tree (or the coconut itself), but it is sourced from the coconut blossom, just like the other brands.

 First, these new rules officially go into effect on April 1, 2017.
-If you’ve been eating ingredient-compliant plantain chips or store-bought kale chips, you don’t have to start over; just stop eating them.
+If you’ve been eating ingredient-compatible plantain chips or store-bought kale chips, you don’t have to start over; just stop eating them.
 (And if you’ve been using aminos of any brand, nothing actually changes.)

 Second, we’d appreciate you helping us share the rules by reposting our Instagram post, sharing our Facebook post, or Tweeting about it (below).